LieselWong/workshop/README.md

-## Friday 2021-10-01 :: LEARNING ABOUT VR AND FLASK:: by Liesel Wong
+## Friday 2021-10-01 :: LEARNING ABOUT VIRTUAL ENVIRONMENTS AND FLASK:: by Liesel Wong
 **Interesting Tech News:** [The Voice of Siri Advocates for a More Accessible Web ](https://www.cnet.com/tech/mobile/the-original-voice-of-siri-is-now-advocating-for-a-more-accessible-web/
 )